spiral/keeper/migrate.md

 - `@Action` annotation now is fully compatible with a global `@Route` annotation.
 `name` property is optional, by default `controller.action` name will be assigned.
 > For now router ignores provided group.
+- `@Controller` annotation now will not fall back to controller's name if prefix is empty, please define `prefix` attribute explicitly if needed.
 - `@Controller` annotation now can have a `defaultAction` property, see below for more details.